Suizer98/love-esri/README.md

 You will also see any lint errors in the console.

 ### Typing issues message
-The `Vite Checker` is constantly checking if any typing issues in our TypeScript codes by peompting messages in runtime.
+The `Vite Checker` is constantly checking if any typing issues exist in our TypeScript codes by prompting messages in runtime.

 ### Found issues in code style?